anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Assume that the Pledge does not know the IP address of the Registrar it needs to contact.
 The Join Proxy has has been enrolled via the Registrar and learns the IP address and port of the Registrar, for example by using the discovery mechanism described in {{jr-disc}}.
 The Pledge first discovers (see {{jr-disc}}) and selects the most appropriate Join Proxy.
 (Discovery can also be based upon {{RFC8995}} section 4.1, or via DNS-SD service discovery {{RFC6763}}).
 The Pledge initiates its request as if the Join Proxy is the intended Registrar.
-The Join Proxy receives the message at a discoverable "Join" port.
+The Join Proxy receives the message at a discoverable join-port.
 The Join Proxy constructs an IP packet by copying the DTLS payload from the message received from the Pledge, and provides source and destination addresses to forward the message to the intended Registrar.
 The Join Proxy maintains a 4-tuple array to translate the DTLS messages received from the Registrar and forward it back to the Pledge.